| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 OPAQUE-Store INTEGRATION¶

-If you have opaque-store (see https://github.com/stef/opaque-store/) installed and configured (see opaque-stored.cfg(5)) correctly you get a number of additional operations, which allow you to store traditionally encrypted blobs of information.
-The following operations will be available if opaque-store is setup correctly:
+If you have OPAQUE-Store (see GitHub) installed and configured correctly (see opaque-stored.cfg(5)), you gain access to additional commands that let you store encrypted blobs of data.
+These commands will be available only if OPAQUE-Store is properly set up:

 -